carbon-language/carbon-lang/llvm/docs/GlobalISel.rst

 Expanding that to describe legalization actions is a much larger but potentially useful project.

-.. _milegalizer-scalar-narrow:

-Scalar narrow types
-^^^^^^^^^^^^^^^^^^^

-In the AArch64 port, we currently mark as legal operations on narrow integer types that have a legal equivalent in a wider type.

-For example, this:

-     %2(GPR,s8) = G_ADD %0, %1

-is selected to a 32-bit instruction:

-     %2(GPR32) = ADDWrr %0, %1

-This avoids unnecessarily legalizing operations that can be seen as legal:
-8-bit additions are supported, but happen to have a 32-bit result with the high 24 bits undefined.

-``TODO``:
-This has implications regarding vreg classes (as narrow values can now be represented by wider vregs) and should be investigated further.

-``TODO``:
-In particular, s1 comparison results can be represented as wider values in different ways.
-SelectionDAG has the notion of BooleanContents, which allows targets to choose what true and false are when in a larger register:

-* ``ZeroOrOne`` --- if only 0 and 1 are valid bools, even in a larger register.
-* ``ZeroOrMinusOne`` --- if -1 is true (common for vector instructions, where compares produce -1).
-* ``Undefined`` --- if only the low bit is relevant in determining truth.

 .. _milegalizer-non-power-of-2:

 Non-power of 2 types